cakeslob/ExpressLRS/README.md

 ### Unique Wi-Fi SSID

 Original ELRS firmware always used a SSID like `ExpressLRS RX` or `ExpressLRS TX`.
-With Shrew branch firmware, the SSIDs used are like `ELRS-RX-XXXX` or `ELRS-RX-XXXX` where the `XXXX` is a unique hexadecimal number, unique to each unit.
-This can help users connect to the correct device when multiple devices are in Wi-Fi mode.
+With Shrew branch firmware, the SSIDs used are like `ELRS-RX-XXXX` or `ELRS-TX-XXXX` where the `XXXX` is a unique hexadecimal number, unique to each unit (based on its Wi-Fi MAC address).
+This can help users connect to the correct device when multiple devices within an area are in Wi-Fi mode.

 # Original ExpressRLS Readme
 ----------